Leading Madames of the Old West

 Saloon Lady

 Though all manner of brothels, cat houses, and cribs thrived throughout the American West, those “parlor houses” that were elegantly furnished and had the most beautiful and desirable women were the most profitable.
-These better establishments were run by a female owner called a “madame.”
-This was usually an older woman who had “paid her dues” by practicing the same profession as those who worked for her.
-Many of these women became legends of the Old West for the popularity of their “houses,” the people they came into contact with, or events that occurred in their lives.
+A female owner ran these better establishments called a “madame.”
+This was usually an older woman who had “paid her dues” by practicing the same profession as those she employed.
+Many of these women became legends of the Old West for the popularity of their “houses,” the people they encountered, or the events in their lives.

-The running of a parlor house or brothel was often a very profitable business, and the most successful madames were extremely adept businesswomen who amassed not only wealth, but real estate, fine horses, and other material goods.
+Running a parlor house or brothel was often a very profitable business, and the most successful madames were extremely adept businesswomen who amassed not only wealth but also real estate, fine horses, and other material goods.

 First-class places set a good table and prided themselves on their cellars, offering choice cigars, bonded bourbon, and the finest liquors and wines.
 Customers could enjoy champagne suppers and sing with the girls around the piano.
-In high-class parlor houses, the women could only be seen by appointment.
+In high-class parlor houses, women could be seen only by appointment.

 The girls’ rooms were always on the second floor if there was one.
 Parlor houses usually average six to 12 girls, plus the madame, who entertained only those customers she personally selected.
-Some of the more famous madames charged as much as $1,000 for their services, such as Cripple Creek, Colorado’s famous madame, Pearl de Vere.
+Some of the more famous madames charged as much as $1,000 for their services, including Cripple Creek, Colorado’s Pearl de Vere.

-Madames provided for the women who worked for them several services, primarily protection, often employing “bouncers” who would rid the house of any “rif-raf.”
-Sometimes, room and board were also provided, though, at others, the soiled doves paid rent.
+Madames provided several services to the women who worked for them, primarily protection, often employing “bouncers” who would rid the house of any “riff-raff.”
+Sometimes room and board were also provided, though at other times the soiled doves paid rent.
 The madame would then take a split of the money earned by the “girls,” an amount that varied from house to house, and the “services” provided by the madame.

 Much of the profit in parlor houses and brothels came from drinks served.
 Prices of these drinks were raised considerably.
 Sometimes the madame kept all the money from alcohol sales; other times, she gave the girls a small commission to encourage them to ply the customer with high-priced drinks.